 The Secretary and Comptroller General is responsible for the other information.
-The other information comprises information included in the annual report, other than the parts of the Foreword and management commentary disclosures described in that report as having been audited, the financial statements and my auditor's report thereon.
-My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon.
+The other information comprises information included in the Annual Report and Accounts, other than the parts of the Foreword and management commentary described in that report as having been audited, the financial statements and my auditor's report thereon.
 In connection with my audit of the financial statements, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.
 I have nothing to report in this regard.

-- in the light of the knowledge and understanding of the Commissioners for the Reduction of the National Debt and its environment obtained in the course of the audit, I have not identified any material misstatements in the Foreword and management commentary; and - the information given in the Foreword and management commentary for the financial year for which the financial statements are prepared is consistent with the financial statements.
+- in light of the knowledge and understanding of the Commissioners for the Reduction of the National Debt the company and its environment obtained in the course of the audit, I have not identified any material misstatements in the Foreword and management commentary; and - the information given in the Foreword and management commentary for the financial year for which the financial statements are prepared is consistent with the financial statements.

-I have nothing to report in respect of the following matters which I report to you if, in my opinion:
+I have nothing to report in respect of the following matters where the Companies Act 2006 requires me to report to you if, in my opinion:

-- adequate accounting records have not been kept or returns adequate for my audit have not been received from branches not visited by my staff; or - the financial statements and the parts of the Foreword and management commentary to be audited are not in agreement with the accounting records and returns; or - I have not received all of the information and explanations I require for my audit; or - the Governance Statement does not reflect compliance with HM Treasury's guidance.
+- adequate accounting records have not been kept, or returns adequate for my audit have not been received from branches not visited by my staff; or - the financial statements and the parts of the Foreword and management commentary to be audited are not in agreement with the accounting records and returns; or - I have not received all of the information and explanations I require for my audit; or - the Governance Statement does not reflect compliance with HM Treasury's guidance.

-National Audit Office 157-197 Buckingham Palace Road Victoria London SW1W 9SP 23 July 2019
+For and on behalf of the Comptroller and Auditor General (Statutory Auditor) National Audit Office 157-197 Buckingham Palace Road Victoria London SW1W 9SP